 If a Sub-Fund wishes to sell certain China A-Shares it holds, it must transfer those China A-Shares to the respective accounts of its brokers before the market opens on the day of selling ("trading day").
 If it fails to meet this deadline, it will not be able to sell those shares on the trading day.
 Because of this requirement, the Sub-Fund may not be able to dispose of its holdings of China A-Shares in a timely manner.
-PRC regulations may impose certain other restrictions on selling and buying which results in a Sub-Fund not being able to dispose of holdings of China A-Shares as to counterparty risks as securities may need to be kept by brokers overnight.
+PRC regulations may impose certain other restrictions on selling and buying which results in a Sub-Fund not being able to dispose of holdings of China A-Shares in a timely manner.
+This also raises concerns as to counterparty risks as securities may need to be kept by brokers overnight.